Bernese Mountain Dogs are strikingly big, snuggly and smart… and extra slobbery!

 They can also suffer from both hip and elbow dysplasia, where the joints don’t develop as they should.

-Renal failure, kidney disease and eye problems are also heath concerns for this breed.
+Renal failure, kidney disease and eye problems are also health concerns for this breed.

 Berners are prone to a very serious condition called Gastric Torsion, also known as Bloat, which affects their stomachs.
 Giant breeds and deep-chested breeds are most at risk of this condition, but owners of all breeds should be aware of it.